MicrosoftDocs/sql-docs/docs/reporting-services/lesson-1-create-a-new-web-site.md

 ---
-title: "Lesson 1: Create a New Web Site | Microsoft Docs" ms.date: 05/18/2016
+title: "Lesson 1: Create a New Website | Microsoft Docs"
-ms.prod: reporting-services
-ms.prod_service: "reporting-services-native"
+description: Learn how to create a new website project by using the ASP.NET website template for Visual C#. ms.date: 05/18/2016 ms.prod: reporting-services ms.prod_service: "reporting-services-native"